BJairo/SavingLives/README.md

 ## Technologies:

 Use `SQL` to create the database and manage the queries.
 To manage the sistem use `MySQL` and `phpMyAdmin` for administration `MySQL`.
-Finally, to create the connection between software and hardware, Arduinois used.
+Finally, to create the connection between software and hardware, `Arduino` is used.